News

 ILO estimates show that overall culture and creative industries accounted for 1.4% of global employment or 46.2 million jobs in 2019.
 The same report indicates that in 2019 Asia and the Pacific accounted for the largest share of global media and culture employment, 52%, while Africa accounts for 9%.

 Global data and research underscore the transformative potential of the creative economy in boosting export earnings and creating job opportunities.
-The same opportunities apply for Africa's youth and accelerating socio-economic development.
-However orchestrated focus must be applied for arriving at activating creative economies across the continent.
+The same opportunities apply to Africa's youth and accelerating socio-economic development.
+However, an orchestrated focus must be applied to arrive at activating creative economies across the continent.

 Rita Ngenzi, founding director of the Africa Creatives Alliance, emphasised the critical need for a coordinated effort to build robust Cultural and Creative Industries (CCI) ecosystems across Africa.